 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements including the Annual Governance Statement and Narrative Report, is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 No inconsistencies have been identified other than minor presentational matters, the majority of which have been adequately rectified by management.
-These are reported at Appendix C. We plan to issue an unmodified opinion in this respect as reported at Appendix E. Matters on which We are required to report on a number of matters by exception in a number of areas: we report by if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE exception guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money.
-We have nothing to report on these matters, expect that in July 2023 we identified a significant weakness in the Authority's arrangements for financial sustainability.
-This was reported in our interim Auditor's Annual Report.
-Specified We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts procedures for (WGA) consolidation pack under WGA group audit instructions.
-Whole of As the Council exceeds the specified group reporting threshold we examine and report on the consistency of the Government WGA consolidation pack with the Council's audited financial statements.
+These are reported at Appendix C. We plan to issue an unmodified opinion in this respect as reported at Appendix E. Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, • if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money.
+We have nothing to report on these matters, although the Value for Money work is underway and not due to be completed until March 2023.
+Specified procedures for We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
+Whole of Government Accounts As the Council exceeds the specified group reporting threshold we examine and report on the consistency of the WGA consolidation pack with the Council's audited financial statements.
 Accounts Note that this work is not yet completed.
-The NAO requires the work to be completed once the audit opinion is provided on the financial statements and has not yet released data collection instructions Certification of the We intend to delay the certification of the closure of the 2021/22 audit of Kirklees Council in the audit report, as detailed in Appendix E, until we have completed our work on the WGA consolidation exercise mentioned above and closure of the audit completed our Value for Money responsibilities with the issue of the Auditor's Annual Report.
+The NAO requires the work to be completed once the audit opinion is provided on the financial statements and has not yet released data collection instructions Certification of the closure of the audit We intend to delay the certification of the closure of the 2021/22 audit of Kirklees Council in the audit report, as detailed in Appendix E, until we have completed our work on the WGA consolidation exercise mentioned above and completed our Value for Money responsibilities with the issue of the Auditor's Annual Report.